Faculty for Justice in Palestine

 Faculty for Justice in Palestine (FJP), also known as Faculty and Staff for Justice in Palestine (FSJP), is a network of faculty and staff groups in the United States.
-It was founded during the 2023–2024 academic year amid campus activism surrounding the Israel–Hamas war.
+It was founded during the 2023–2024 academic year amid campus activism surrounding the Gaza war.
 By 2025, the organization reported more than 120 campus chapters nationwide.
 The group positions itself on its website as a collective of academics supporting Palestinian liberation, student activism, and the BDS movement.

 History

-FJP emerged in late 2023 as a faculty counterpart to Students for Justice in Palestine (SJP), following the October events of the Israel-Hamas war.
+FJP emerged in late 2023 as a faculty counterpart to Students for Justice in Palestine (SJP), following the October events of the Gaza war.
 Chapters quickly spread across U.S. campuses, with activity reported at Stanford University, the Claremont Colleges, George Washington University, Rutgers University, Yale University, and the University of Chicago.

 At Dartmouth College, the chapter formed in early 2024 when faculty and staff, described by founding member Udi Greenberg as seeking "an alternative voice on campus for discussion of the conflict", organized in response to campus events and institutional silencing.